MatthiasThreatLab/CLI-Contact-Manager/README.md

 - Understand how excatly fgets() reads a file, what if the the current line is bigger than the buffer, will I lose information?
 Probably
 - usage of strtok, to properly read through each line of the database
 - buffer overflow when using strncat()
-- wanted to use regex to check user input but there is no cross-platform library to do so, so I had to do it manually.
+- wanted to use regex to valid user input but there is no cross-platform library to do so, so I had to do it manually.

 **Solutions / Insights:**
 -